designstem/projects/dyes/index.md

 ---

-# Biology/Chemistry 12.1: Pretreating fibres in soy milk
+# Biology/Chemistry 12.1: Pre-treating fibres in soy milk

 List of materials

-* pot (aluminium, copper or iron)
+* pot (aluminum, copper or iron)
 * fabric (t-shirt)
 * Filter Cloth
 * soy milk (at least 1L)
 * wooden spoon (for stirring, one for each dye extract)
 * Protective clothing

-For pretreating the fabric you need to soak it in the soy milk for 12 hours.
+For pre-treating the fabric you need to soak it in the soy milk for 12 hours.
 Keep the soaking solution in a cool place.
 Dry the fabric.
 Repeat the procedure 2-3 times.

 -